vuejs/pinia/docs/api/interfaces/pinia_testing.TestingOptions.md

 • `Optional` **stubActions**: `boolean`

-When set to false, actions are only spied, they still get executed.
+When set to false, actions are only spied, but they will still get executed.
 When set to true, actions will be replaced with spies, resulting in their code not being executed.
 Defaults to true.
 NOTE: when providing `createSpy()`, it will **only** make the `fn` argument `undefined`.
 You still have to